the methodological and reporting quality of scoping reviews in China: A scoping review

 Objectives: The purpose of this scoping review is to provide an overview of scoping reviews conducted by Chinese authors within the last decades.

 Results: A total of 276 reviews published between 2013 and 2022 were included, 172 English-reported reviews and 104 Chinese-reported reviews, respectively.
 The purposes mainly focused on mapping and summarizing evidence, and health and nursing were the common topics.
-99.3% of reviews used the term "scoping review", and Arksey and O’Malley framework was the most frequently cited framework.
+Approximately 99.3% of reviews used the term “scoping review”, and Arksey and O’Malley framework was the most frequently cited framework.
 Twenty-one English-reported scoping reviews provided a protocol of scoping review.
 PubMed was the most common source in English-reported reviews and CNKI in Chinese-reported reviews.
-Reviews published in English more likely to search the grey literature (P=0.011), consult information specialists (P<0.001) and perform an updated search (P=0.008) than those in Chinese.
-The reviews published in English had a significantly high score than those in Chinese (16 vs. 14; P<0.001).
-The reporting ratios in English-reported reviews were higher than that in the Chinese reviews in nine items with statistical significance while were lower than in structured summary (P < 0.001) and eligibility criteria (P = 0.003).
+Reviews published in English were more likely to search the grey literature (p-value = 0.011), consult information specialists (p-value < 0.001), and perform an updated search (p-value = 0.008) than those in Chinese.
+The reviews published in English had a significantly high score than those in Chinese (16 vs. 14; p-value < 0.001).
+The reporting ratios in English-reported reviews were higher than that in the Chinese reviews in nine items with statistical significance while were lower than in structured summary (p-value < 0.001) and eligibility criteria (p-value = 0.003).

 Conclusions: The number of scoping reviews conducted by Chinese authors each year is significantly increasing since 2018.
 Research topics are diverse; however, the reporting quality is unsatisfactory.
 Overall, scoping reviews conducted by Chinese authors need more standardization.